 WARNINGS !
 Injury can occur during improper use of the process to seek settings that are derived by the Self-Release Method: follow the above process, closely, to avoid injury.
 During skiing, lowered settings may cause inadvertent pre-release; increased settings may block necessary-release.
 Self-Release-derived settings are ineffective if the binding is not supplying ‘proper function’ as defined in the Howell SkiBindings Technical Manual.
 The Self-Release Method is NOT a comprehensive ‘test’ of ski-binding function: this is why Howell SkiBindings company does NOT refer to the ‘Self-Release Method’ as a ‘Self-Release Test’.

-A Howell Certified Technician should (optionally) measure the release of the complete ski-boot-binding system using measuring instruments — lateral-toe; forward-heel; lateral-heel — as described in the Howell SkiBindings Technical Manual; take appropriate service-action if necessary; record the measurements; provide a copy of the recorded measurements to the skier; provide Howell SkiBindings in-box instructions to the skier.
+A Howell Certified Technician should (optionally, though strongly suggested) measure the release of the complete ski-boot-binding system using measuring instruments — lateral-toe; forward-heel; lateral-heel — as described in the Howell SkiBindings Technical Manual; take appropriate service-action if necessary; record the measurements; preserve each of the recorded measurements on the top-surface of each ski.

-We require that all Howell SkiBindings are mounted and serviced by a Howell SkiBindings Certified Technician (you can become one, on-line) — and we recommend that you know your settings and know what constitutes proper ski-binding function in concert together with the release settings.
+We require that all Howell SkiBindings are mounted and serviced by a Howell SkiBindings Certified Technician (you can become one, on-line) — and we recommend that each skier knows their own personal release-settings and knows what constitutes proper ski-binding function in concert together with the release settings.
 The corollary: high release settings together with bindings that provide poor retention-function — are meaningless release settings.
 Again, the binding should provide retention that is functionally-decoupled from release: this can only be accomplished with properly designed bindings (e.g., Cubco ski-bindings cranked to DIN 30 (thirty) pre-released excessively because the release-function was adversely cross-linked with the retention-function).
 Please see the complete in-box instructions that are supplied with Howell SkiBindings for all of the necessary service-information that provides ‘proper’ retention-function independently of the release-setting function.